Defining and classifying TQFTs via surgery: Introduction

 In our first main result, we give a presentation of $\Cob_n$, where the generators are diffeomorphisms and surgery morphisms, and the relations are given in Definition~\ref{def:relations}.

 \begin{thm} The functor $c \colon \cF(\G_n) \to \Cob_n$ descends to a functor

 that is an isomorphism of symmetric monoidal categories.

 By slight abuse of notation, we will also denote the functor $\cF(\G_n)/\cR \to \Cob_n$ by~$c$.
 Then $c$ restricted to $F(\G_n')/\cR$ is an isomorphism onto $\Cob_n'$ and $c$ restricted to $F(\G_n^0)/\cR$ is an isomorphism onto $\Cob_n^0$.
-Finally, $c^s \colon \cF(\G^s) \to \BSut'$ descends to a functor $\cF(\G^s)/\cR^s$ that is an isomorphism of symmetric monoidal categories. \end{thm}
+Finally, $c^s \colon \cF(\G^s) \to \BSut'$ descends to a functor $\cF(\G^s)/\cR^s \to \BSut'$ that is an isomorphism of symmetric monoidal categories. \end{thm}

-Gay, Wehrheim, and Woodward~\cite{GWW, WW} introduced the notion of Cerf decomposition to construct TQFTs by assigning maps to elementary cobordisms, and showing that any two decompositions of a cobordism into elementary pieces can be related by a short list of moves.
+Gay, Wehrheim, and Woodward~\cite{GWW, WW} introduced the notion of Cerf decomposition to construct TQFTs by assigning maps to elementary cobordisms.
+They showed that any two decompositions of a cobordism into elementary pieces can be related by a short list of moves.
 An elementary cobordism is one that admits a Morse function with at most one interior critical point.
 Every cobordism can be decomposed into elementary cobordisms, and two decompositions can be related by critical point cancelations or creations, critical point reversals, and gluing or splitting cylinders.
-This is based on the work of Cerf~\cite{Cerf}.
+This relies on the classification of singularities appearing in generic 1-parameter families of smooth functions based on Thom transversality, and is summarised in the work of Cerf~\cite[pp.~23--24]{Cerf}.

-However, Cerf decompositions do not keep track of the attaching spheres of the handles in the elementary cobordisms, which feature in the definition of cobordism maps in Heegaard Floer homology, and the moves are defined on the level of the cobordism and refer to Morse functions, unlike for surgeries.
-Note that the natural definition of Heegaard Floer homology requires taking into account the embedding of the Heegaard surface into the 3-manifold, hence one has to be particularly careful with various identifications when defining the cobordism maps, see Section~\ref{sec:HF}.
+However, Cerf decompositions do not keep track of the framed attaching spheres of the handles in the elementary cobordisms, which feature in the definition of cobordism maps in Heegaard Floer homology.
+Furthermore, the moves are defined on the level of the cobordisms and refer to Morse functions, unlike our relations in Definition~\ref{def:relations} for surgeries.
+Note that the natural definition of Heegaard Floer homology requires taking into account the embedding of the Heegaard surface into the 3-manifold, hence one has to be particularly careful with various identifications when defining the cobordism maps; see Section~\ref{sec:HF}.

 A \emph{parameterized Cerf decomposition}~$\CC$ of $W$ consists of a decomposition